Last updated on January 28, 2025

 Commence the Endgame | Illustration by Noah Bradley

-There are a lot of options when it comes to buying boosters and MTG products, and the options can be daunting sometimes.
-The average value of a set booster is higher because you’ll typically get more rares and more foil cards.
+There are a lot of options when when you buy boosters and MTG products, and the options can be daunting.
+The average value of a set booster is higher than a play booster because you’ll typically get more rares and more foil cards.
+I really appreciate that play boosters are about the same cost unlike these set boosters with their clear difference from collector boosters.
 And if you want to see beautiful and unique cards with different frames, collector boosters are really the way to go.

-As usual, thanks for your time and attention.
-Let me know what boosters you’re buying and cracking in the comments section below over or over on the Draftsim Twitter.
+Thank you for your time and attention.
+Let me know what boosters you’re buying and cracking in the comments section below over or over on Draftsim's X account.

 Signing out!